Mr Ayushman Bhagat, PGDRD

 RAs, Teaching and Demonstrations

 Ayushman worked as a Research Assistant in the project 'Globalised Production of Goods'.
 This research project is part of a wider network of universities and organisations called 'Demand Side Measures against Trafficking (DemandAT)' funded by the European Union.
-He is currently a Research Assistant under the ESRC Impact Acceleration Account (IAA) funded project ‘Policy Brief Launch: Four Principles for Addressing Trafficking, Forced Labour and Slavery in Supply Chains’.
+He was also involved in the ESRC Impact Acceleration Account (IAA) funded project ‘Policy Brief Launch: Four Principles for Addressing Trafficking, Forced Labour and Slavery in Supply Chains’ where he did the evaluation of the EU funded project previously implemented by the department.
+Currently, he is involved in an anti-trafficking research project.

 Level 1: Introduction to Geographical Research